Northern root-knot nematode: Cultural control

-Before planting, one method of control is to leave the land fallow (empty for a duration), soil kept bare, cultivated, and weed controlled for 4-6 months to expose the nematodes to the sun to dry and starve to death.
+Before planting, one method of control is to leave the land fallow (empty for a duration), soil kept bare, cultivated, and weed controlled for 4–6 months to expose the nematodes to the sun to dry and starve to death.
 Another control that can be done before the planting season is the use of cover crops such as sudangrass and marigolds which produce chemicals toxic to nematodes.
 They also stabilize topsoil and improve soil quality which in turn increases microbial competition in the soil.
 Rotation of nonhost crops (grasses, corn, barley, wheat, oat, rye, asparagus, onions) can also reduce nematode populations.

 During growth, soil amendments and maintenance are very important.
 Adding manure, compost, and organic matter improves soil quality to again increase microbial competition as well as allow the plants to grow stronger and be able to withstand nematode infestation.
 Controlling weeds can prevent additional hosts.
 At harvest, if there are infected plants, they should be destroyed and not composted to prevent further contamination.

 After harvest, the collecting of crop remains should be destroyed, and soil should never be moved.

 Chemical control

 A wide range of chemicals have been used to control Meloidogyne hapla.
-These includes both fumigants (methyl bromide, metham sodium, chloropiocrin), and liquids and granules (fenamiphos, oxamyl, furadan).
+This includes both fumigants (methyl bromide, metham sodium, chloropiocrin), and liquids and granules (fenamiphos, oxamyl, furadan).
 However, many of these are overly toxic and are now restricted or banned.